A one-stop source about accessory dwelling units, multigenerational homes, laneway houses, ADUs, granny flats, in-law units…

 -Heather Peters, San Mateo County, CA

 In addition to the very useful course material, the Academy offered a wonderful chance to network with ADU experts from other parts of the county and to hear about their challenges, solutions, programs, and more.

 -Ellen Nicosia, Lilypad Homes, Belvedere Tiburon, CA

 If you’re interested in incorporating the ADU market into your business, this Academy is an absolute must!
 Packed with great information and very well organized.
 In addition, you’ll meet lots of bright people from all over the country that have a passion for the ADU market – just like you!
 I went through the Academy last week and I’ve already had fellow attendees from Toronto and Washington DC stop by to collaborate here in Seattle!

 An outline of the core Academy topics that attendees will learn:

 About the Instructors

-Abdur Abdul-Malik is a certified residential, FHA-approved appraiser.
+Abdur Abdul-Malik is a certified residential, FHA-approved appraiser at A Quality Appraisal.
 He takes progressive appraisal education seriously to stay abreast of the latest valuation methodologies.
-Abdur is a Candidate for Designation with the Appraisal Institute, is an associate member of the REAA, and a board member of the local ASA Portland, Oregon chapter.
+Abdur is a Candidate for Designation with the Appraisal Institute and a board member of the local ASA Portland, Oregon chapter.
 He also runs the Portland Appraisal Blog website.
-Abdur is currently leading an appraisal research team in an ongoing analysis of the resale value of Portland area properties that have legal ADUs.
+Abdur is currently engaged in an ongoing analysis of the resale value of Portland area properties that have legal ADUs.
 The project is in conjunction with Portland State University’s Institute for Sustainable Solutions.

 Development Models Speaker- Eli Spevak